Download this resource

-It appeared that the direct initiative came from two officers, Colonel Seishirō Itagaki and Lieutenant Colonel Kanji Ishiwara of the Shimamoto Regiment, in charge of guarding the railroad, and that sappers placed the explosives under the rails.
+It appeared that the direct initiative came from two officers, Colonel Seishirō Itagaki and Lieutenant Colonel Kanji Ishiwara of the Shimamoto Regiment, in charge of guarding the railroad, and sappers placed the explosives under the rails.

 Immediately after the explosion, the Japanese surrounded the nearby Chinese garrison and attacked the troops stationed there under the pretext that any Japanese property should be protected from the onslaught of Chinese troops.

 Within a few days, the three provinces of Heilongjiang, Jilin, and Liaoning (where Mukden is located) were taken by the Japanese.
-On November 20th, a conference of the Chinese government was set up.
-The Guangzhou faction of the Kuomintang insisted that Chiang Kai-shek resign, because of the failure in Manchuria and the lack of serious resistance from Chinese troops.
+On November 20th a conference of the Chinese government was set up.
+The Guangzhou faction of the Kuomintang insisted that Chiang Kai-shek resign because of the failure in Manchuria and the lack of serious resistance from Chinese troops.
 Chiang resigned on December 15th.
 Sun Ke, son of Sun Yat-sen, took the post of President of the Republic of China and vowed to defend Jinzhou, another city of Liaoning, quickly lost in January 1932.

 “If there was no doubt that the conspirators launched the incident on their own initiative, the Japanese Government, and the Emperor himself, should not have delayed to consider the new situation in Manchuria with serenity” and to resume to their account the consequences of the invasion of Manchuria.
-On February 18, 1932, the state of Manchukuo was proclaimed on the territory of Manchuria with Hsinking as its capital.
+On February 18 1932, the state of Manchukuo was proclaimed on the territory of Manchuria with Hsinking as its capital.
 Formally independent, it was in fact only a Japanese protectorate.
-The actors of the operation were promoted, demonstrating that if the military conspirators had acted on their own initiative, they had done so in a larger Japanese context, favorable to a policy of power on the Asian continent.
+The instigators of the operation were promoted, demonstrating that if the military conspirators had acted on their own initiative, they had done so in a larger Japanese context, favourable to a policy of power on the Asian continent.

 The Japanese empire pursued its expansionist policy in China, triggering in 1937 the second Sino-Japanese War and in 1939 a failed attack on pro-Soviet Mongolia at the Battle of Khalkhin Gol.

-The government of Manchukuo remained in place, under Japanese administration until August 15, 1945, a few days after the outbreak of the Soviet invasion of Manchuria.
+The government of Manchukuo remained in place under Japanese administration until 15 August 1945, a few days after the outbreak of the Soviet invasion of Manchuria.